-The Director of the Disabilities Resource Center is responsible for assisting students with disabilities and ensuring that the College is in compliance with relevant laws and best practices.
+Purpose: The Director of the Disabilities Resource Center is responsible for overseeing the office and staff that assists students with disabilities and ensuring that the College complies with best practices and relevant regulations.
 The Director is responsible for the daily administration of the College’s policy and procedures for serving undergraduate and graduate students with disabilities in all three schools.

 - Graduate degree in a relevant discipline from an accredited college or university